docker/compose/design/architecture.md

 ![Architecture](architecture.png)

-Note that while these architecteral ideas are important to understanding the system, code layout may not reflect the exact architecture.
+Note that while these architectural ideas are important to understanding the system, code layout may not reflect the exact architecture.
 These ideas should be used as a guide for placing functionality and behavior and understanding the thought behind the design.